 There may be some cases, though, when no amount of troubleshooting will stop your e-cigarette tank from producing a burned taste.
 This happens because the hole drilled into the side of the cartomizer is too small, preventing e-liquid from feeding through from the tank.
 Unless you have the equipment necessary to expand the hole yourself, you’ve got a faulty product and should return the cartomizer to the vendor for a replacement.

-Should I Buy an E-Cigarette Tank?
+Should I Buy a Cartomizer Tank?

 I’ve owned two Volcano Tube Tanks and believe it is an excellent e-cigarette tank.
 It produces an excellent amount of vapor and holds enough e-liquid to last at least a day, if not several days.
 However, it has two drawbacks compared to a standard cartomizer or atomizer and drip tip.
 The first is flavor purity; I feel that an e-cigarette tank mutes the flavor of an e-liquid slightly, making the details less apparent.
 I also feel that an e-cigarette tank cartomizer can sometimes have a very tight draw.
 Both of these problems may stem from the fact that e-cigarette tank cartomizers are longer than tank cartomizers, which may impede airflow slightly.
 The extra e-liquid storage offered by an e-cigarette tank is an excellent value proposition.
 If you’re looking for the utmost in flavor purity, though, your purchase might result in disappointment.